 Poinsettia is Christmas, or at least for the majority of people who purchase this seasonal easy and beautiful houseplant.
 There are three main reasons why this is the case, the first of which is nice and simple to explain - the red and green of the plant are perfect traditional Christmas colours so suit multiple colour schemes at this time of year.

-Euphorbia pulcherrima was introduced and brought to America by Joel Roberts Poinsett in 1825(ish) from Mexico therefore it took its common name of Poinsettia from Joel's surname.
+Euphorbia pulcherrima was introduced and brought to America by Joel Roberts Poinsett in 1825(ish) from Mexico therefore the plant took its common name of Poinsettia from Joel's surname.
 Fast forward 75 years to 1900 and enter the Ecke family who took quite an interest in this plant.
 They found ways to graft the Poinsettia (a well kept secret until around 20 years ago) to keep it compact and exploited its light requirements to make it bloom out of season.
 They also developed new strains to keep the plant flowering for a lot longer than was natural, if people wanted they could now keep them indoors for several months.

-The Ecke family were so good at what they did, that realistically today you will only be able to buy this plant within a small window lasting 8 weeks, from November to the end of December.
+The Ecke family were so good at what they did, that realistically you will only be able to buy this plant within a small window lasting 8 weeks, from November to the end of December.
 For the rest of the year its like Poinsettia plants do not exist.
-Fortunately if you want one during this tight window you won't have to search hard as they are literally sold everywhere in many countries.
-What a houseplant though, as they really do brighten up Winter homes and complement the festive holiday colorings perfectly.
+Fortunately if you want one during this tight window you won't have to search hard as they're literally sold everywhere in many countries.
+What a houseplant though, as they do brighten up Winter homes and complement the festive holiday colorings perfectly.

 Vivid reds and strongly contrasting dark green leaves are the most popular leaf colours you will come across, but if you search a bit harder you can find other named varieties of Poinsettia such as "Premium Apricot", "Cinnamon Star" and "Ice Punch".
 Creams, light orange and pinks are becoming more common so you may have a lot to choose from.